 Although affluent Americans are spending more time online and adopting mobile devices at a greater rate, traditional media channels still have great reach among these estimated 59 million US adults living in households with at least $100,000 in annual household income .

-Median Net Worth By Education Level, 2010 [CHART]Rate this post via marketingcharts.com US median household net worth (assets minus debts) declined 35% between 2005 and 2010 according to [pdf] the US Census Bureau, which cited both falling stock market prices and a flat housing market.
-However, advanced education and age continue to be the key […]
+via marketingcharts.com US median household net worth (assets minus debts) declined 35% between 2005 and 2010 according to [pdf] the US Census Bureau, which cited both falling stock market prices and a flat housing market.
+However, advanced education and age continue to be the key determinants in whether a household falls above or below the […]

-Belief That Ca$h Money = Success by Country [CHART]Rate this post via marketingcharts.com Consumers in key emerging markets are more likely to believe that money is the best measure of success than their counterparts in major Western markets, according to a Kantar Media survey of 449,000 middle class consumers in 10 major markets.
-Chinese adults […]
+via marketingcharts.com Consumers in key emerging markets are more likely to believe that money is the best measure of success than their counterparts in major Western markets, according to a Kantar Media survey of 449,000 middle class consumers in 10 major markets.
+Chinese adults are the most likely to say that money is the best […]